apollo

 FAQs

 Eltrompact 50 Tablet 14's is used to treat low blood platelet count in patients with idiopathic thrombocytopenic purpura (ITP) and hepatitis C virus (HCV) infections.
-It is also used to treat severe aplastic anemia (SAA).
+It is also used to treat severe aplastic anemia (SAA) in adults.

-Eltrompact 50 Tablet 14's contains Eltrombopag that stimulates platelet production (helps in clotting) from megakaryocytes (bone marrow cells).
-Thus Eltrompact 50 Tablet 14's lowers the risk of bleeding episodes in diseases like immune (idiopathic) thrombocytopenic purpura (ITP), hepatitis C virus (HCV) infections, and severe aplastic anemia (SAA).
+Eltrompact 50 Tablet 14's contains Eltrombopag that stimulates platelet's production (helps in clotting) from megakaryocytes (bone marrow cells).
+Thus Eltrompact 50 Tablet 14's lowers the risk of bleeding episodes in diseases like immune (idiopathic) thrombocytopenic purpura (ITP), hepatitis C virus (HCV) infections and severe aplastic anaemia (SAA).

 Do not stop using Eltrompact 50 Tablet 14's even if you feel better.
 It should be strictly used as advised by your doctor to avoid the recurrence of symptoms and worsening of the disease.

-Eltrompact 50 Tablet 14's should be used with caution and only under doctor supervision in cases if you are having any allergic reactions, blood clots, clotting disorders (Factor V Leiden), blood disorders like blood cancer, myelodysplastic syndrome, cataracts, liver or kidney diseases.
+Eltrompact 50 Tablet 14's should be used with caution and only under doctor's supervision in cases of any allergic reactions, blood clots, clotting disorders (Factor V Leiden), blood disorders like blood cancer, myelodysplastic syndrome, cataracts, liver or kidney diseases.

 Eltrompact 50 Tablet 14's decreases the risk of bleeding by increasing the platelet count in your body.
 However, you are advised to stay away from activities that may increase your risk of bleeding like contact sports and using sharp objects like razors and nail cutters.